-This condition is commonly a degenerative spine condition, which means that it is caused by the natural aging process of the spine.
+Disc herniation is often a degenerative condition, which means that it is caused by the natural aging process of the spine.
 However, while the natural aging process may result in a herniated disc, there are other risk factors to be considered when searching for the cause of this condition.
-People with excessive weight and weak core muscles are more prone to developing this condition than people who are a healthy weight with average or strong core muscles.
-Additionally, people over the age of 65 are at a higher risk of developing a herniated disc than a person who is younger than 65 years old.
+Being overweight or having weak core muscles can both add to the stress being placed on the spine, speeding up disc degeneration.
+Additionally, people over the age of 65 are at a higher risk of developing a herniated disc than a person who is younger.

 If you have been diagnosed with a herniated disc, we encourage you to research your condition and the treatment options available to you.
-You can contact our Care Team with any questions you have regarding your treatment options.
+You can contact our dedicated team with any questions you have regarding your treatment options.
 We are here to help you make an informed decision about your spine care needs.

-A herniated disc often occurs in the lumbar spine (lower back) because the lumbar spine is largely responsible for supporting and stabilizing the weight of the body.
+A herniated disc often occurs in the lumbar (lower) spine because this region is largely responsible for supporting and stabilizing the weight of the body.
 Over time, as body weight increases and core, supporting muscles weaken, the vertebrae of the lumbar spine begin to compress under the weight gain and repetitive motions.
-These compressed vertebrae squeeze down on the discs between the vertebrae and cause them to wear down, which could result in a herniated disc.
+These compressed vertebrae squeeze down on the discs between the vertebrae and cause them to wear down, resulting in conditions that can include a herniated disc.

 Treating a herniated disc

-At Laser Spine Institute, we offer a safer and effective alternative to traditional open back surgery.
-Our minimally invasive decompression surgery and minimally invasive stabilization surgery can treat a herniated disc and other spine conditions on an outpatient basis.
+At Laser Spine Institute, we offer a safer and effective alternative to traditional open back surgery.^ Our minimally invasive decompression surgery and minimally invasive stabilization surgery can treat a herniated disc and other spine conditions on an outpatient basis.
 The type of surgery performed will depend on the severity of the condition.

-Both procedures begin through a small incision in the back, about 1-inch in length.
-Through this incision, the surgeon will access the spine without disrupting any surrounding muscles or soft tissues.
-If a minimally invasive decompression surgery is being performed, the surgeon will remove a portion of the herniated disc to release the compressed nerve root in the spinal canal.
-If a minimally invasive stabilization surgery is being performed, the surgeon will remove the entire herniated disc and insert an implant disc into the empty space to stabilize the spine.
+Both types of procedures begin with a small incision in the neck or back.
+Through this incision, the surgeon will access the spine with minimal disruption to surrounding muscles or soft tissues.
+If a minimally invasive decompression surgery is being performed, the surgeon will remove a portion of the herniated disc to release the compressed nerve.
+If a minimally invasive stabilization surgery is being performed, the surgeon will remove the entire herniated disc and insert material to stabilize the spine.

 For more information about the benefits of our minimally invasive surgery, please contact our team today.
 We’ll help you receive your no-cost MRI review* that can determine if you are a potential candidate for one of our procedures.